-You can select the Don't Show This Dialog Again check box to keep PowerBuilder from displaying the welcome dialog box every time you start PowerBuilder.
-Select the Reload Last Workspace On Starting PowerBuilder check box to load the most recently used workspace each time you start a PowerBuilder session.
-Then click Close This Dialog.
+If you do not want PowerBuilder to display the dialog box again You can leave the "Show this dialog box at startup with no workspace" check box unchecked to keep PowerBuilder from displaying the welcome dialog box every time you start PowerBuilder.
+Select the "Reload last workspace at startup" check box to load the most recently used workspace each time you start a PowerBuilder session.
+Then click "Close this dialog box."